intentor/adic/README.md

 ## <a id="performance"></a>Performance

-*Adic* was created with speed in mind, using internal cache to minimize the use of [reflection](http://en.wikipedia.org/wiki/Reflection_%28computer_programming%29) (which is usually slow), ensuring a good performance when resolving and injecting into objects - the container can resolve a 1.000 objects in 0.002s and a 1.000.000 in 2s <a href="#about-performance-tests">\*</a>.
+*Adic* was created with speed in mind, using internal cache to minimize the use of [reflection](http://en.wikipedia.org/wiki/Reflection_%28computer_programming%29) (which is usually slow), ensuring a good performance when resolving and injecting into objects - the container can resolve a 1.000 objects in 0.002s and a 1.000.000 in 2s<a href="#about-performance-tests">\*</a>.

 To maximize performance, always bind all types that will be resolved/injected on the <a href="#quick-start">ContextRoot</a>, so *Adic* can generate cache of the objects and use that information during runtime.

 If you have more than one container on the same scene, it's possible to share the cache between them.
-To do so, instantiate an instance of `Adic.Cache.ReflectionCache` and pass it to any container you create:
+To do so, create an instance of `Adic.Cache.ReflectionCache` and pass it to any container you create:

 ```cs
 using UnityEngine;